-Currency risk arises from future capital purchases and recognised liabilities, which are denominated in a foreign currency.
+Currency risk arises from future capital purchases and recognised liabilities that are denominated in a foreign currency.
 The Ministry purchases capital equipment internationally and is exposed to currency risk arising from various currency exposures, primarily with respect to the US and Australian dollars.

 The Ministry's Foreign Exchange Management Policy requires the Ministry to manage currency risk arising from future transactions and recognised liabilities by entering into foreign exchange forward contracts when the total transaction exposure to an individual currency exceeds NZ\$50,000.
-The Ministry's policy has been approved by the Treasury and is in accordance with the requirements of the Treasury's Guidelines for the Management of Crown and Departmental Foreign-Exchange Exposure.
+The Treasury has approved the Ministry's policy, and it is in accordance with the requirements of the Treasury's Guidelines for the Management of Crown and Departmental Foreign-Exchange Exposure.